 To address these issues, 1) we showed that the use of long attributes outperformed the use of short attributes in the similarity join process in terms of similarity join accuracy with a comparable running time under both supervised and unsupervised learning scenarios; 2) we found the best semantic similarity method to join long attributes in both supervised and unsupervised learning scenarios; 3) we proposed efficient semantic similarity join methods using long attributes under both supervised and unsupervised learning scenarios; 4) we proposed privacy preserving similarity join protocols that supports the use of long attributes to increase the similarity join accuracy under both supervised and unsupervised learning scenarios; 5) we studied the effect of using multi-label supervised learning on the similarity join performance; 6) we found an efficient similarity join method for expandable databases.

 Hawashin, Bilal Hani, "A new semantic similarity join method using diffusion maps and long string table attributes" (2012).
 Wayne State University Dissertations.
-Paper 376.
+376.